Eric Sidney Higgs: Becoming an archaeologist

-In 1953, frustrated by the many rules that surrounded post-war food production, Higgs sold his farm, and undertook a major career change, entering Cambridge University to read the post-Graduate Diploma in Archaeology that was then offered.
-Here he found a Department with new ideas under Professor Grahame Clark, who had recently excavated the site of Star Carr in Yorkshire, and had published his highly influential Prehistoric Europe: the Economic Basis.
-With his farm experience, Higgs fitted neatly into this new, ecologically-minded school of thought.
+In 1953, frustrated by the many rules that surrounded post-war food production, Higgs sold his farm, and undertook a major career change, entering Cambridge University to read the post-graduate diploma in archaeology that was then offered.
+Here he founded a department with new ideas under Professor Grahame Clark, who had recently excavated the site of Star Carr in Yorkshire, and had published his highly influential Prehistoric Europe: the Economic Basis.
+With his farm experience, Higgs fitted neatly into this new, ecologically minded school of thought.
 He worked in Libya with Charles McBurney, digging at the cave of Haua Fteah in Cyrenaica.
 He subsequently worked on the faunal remains back in Cambridge, assisted by the much-respected lab technician, Don Allen.
 This investigation became the focus of a series of influential papers on the Haua Fteah faunal sequence, specifically examining the relationship between the animal bones identified there and the environmental setting of the site.